June 24 - July 6, 2018 - Two Week Camp

 The camp fee is $1,995 (includes a $200 deposit).
 This covers tuition, supervision, program materials, field trip, recreational activities, room and board from dinner on the first day through lunch on the last day.

-(Commuter Rate: Students living locally who wish to attend this institute as commuters may do so.
+Students living locally who wish to attend this institute as commuters may do so.
 The commuter rate, which includes lunch each day, is $1,795.
-Students who wish to commute must check in at registration on Sunday and arrive on campus by 9:00 AM for classes on subsequent days.
+Commuters must check in at registration on Sunday and arrive on campus by 8:45 AM for classes on subsequent days.
 Pick-up time on most days will be 5:00 PM but there will be exceptions.
 Timing on the day of the field trip will be different, there will be some evening classes and rehearsals, and the institute will end after the performance on the last day.
 The faculty will provide commuters with more detailed information at the first class.
-Please be sure to check the "Commuter" box on the application form.)
+Please be sure to check the "Commuter" box on the application form.

 Students who wish to apply must submit these items with their application by the application deadline: